tamberg/pi-tastic/README.md

 As documented [here](https://meshtastic.org/docs/configuration/radio/device/#roles)

 ## Create and set a device PSK
-On the Pi, to create and set a pre-shared key (PSK).
+On the Pi, to create and set a pre-shared key (PSK) for a channel.

     $ meshtastic --ch-set psk random --ch-index 0

-Then, to see the created PSK key.
+Then, to see the created PSK.

     $ meshtastic --info | grep "psk=secret"